Hatice Sultan (daughter of Ahmed III)

-Hatice Sultan (خدیجه سلطان; 27 September 1710 – 1738) was an Ottoman princess, the daughter of Sultan Ahmed III and one of his consorts, Rukiye Kadın.
+Hatice Sultan (خدیجه سلطان; 27 September 1710 – 1738) was an Ottoman princess, the daughter of Sultan Ahmed III and his consort Rukiye Kadın.

 Life

 Birth

 Hatice Sultan was born on 27 September 1710 in the Topkapı Palace.
 Her father was Sultan Ahmed III, and her mother was Rukiye Kadın.
 She had a younger brother, Şehzade Mehmed.

 Marriage

 In 1724, her father betrothed her to Hafız Ahmed Pasha, a prominent provincial governor, the son of Çerkes Osman Pasha, a distinguished vezir, and a close companion of the Grand vizier Nevşehirli Damat Ibrahim Pasha.
 On 21 February 1724 the betrothal gifts presented by Hafız Ahmed Pasha were transported from the palace of the grand vizier to the Imperial Palace, and the marriage contract was concluded the same day.
-The same day also her half-sisters Ümmügülsüm Sultan and Atike Sultan married.
+Her half-sisters Ümmügülsüm Sultan and Atike Sultan were also married the same day.
 Apparently Hafız Ahmed had not yet arrived from Sayda, so his marriage to Hatice was formalised in the presence of his proxy.
 Hafız Ahmed Pasha arrived four days later.
 On 6 March 1724, the trousseau of Hatice Sultan was transported from the Topkapı Palace through Ahırkapı Yolu to the Kıbleli Palace that had been assigned to her.
 Then on 9 March, the princess herself was taken to her palace.

-Hatice was widowed in 1730, when her husband was killed in the Patrona Halil Rebellion, and her father was dethronized.
-After she remarried with Halil Ağa and had a son.
+Hatice was widowed in 1730, when her husband was killed in the Patrona Halil Rebellion, and her father was dethroned.
+She later married Halil Ağa and had a son.